mattermost/docs/source/install/install-debian-server.rst

   ``apt-get upgrade``

-3. Install *sudo* and *curl* for use later in the installation:

-  ``apt-get install sudo curl gnupg``
+3. Install *sudo* and *curl* for use later in the installation: ``apt-get install sudo curl gnupg``.

 4. Add your username to the sudo group.
-In the following command, replace {username} with your own username.

-  ``usermod -a -G sudo {username}``
+In the following command, replace {username} with your own username: ``usermod -a -G sudo {username}``.

-Now that the system is up to date and our user is in the sudo group, you can start installing the components that make up a Mattermost system.
+Now that the system is up to date and your user is in the sudo group, you can start installing the components that make up a Mattermost system.